-Our raw river quality fluctuates seasonally, with daily swings in turbidity and color from 1.5NTU to over 20NTU and 40ptcu to 400ptcu; TOC from 3-14mg/l, and pH
+Our raw river quality fluctuates seasonally, with daily swings in turbidity and color from 1.5NTU to over 20NTU and 40ptcu to 400ptcu; TOC from 3-14mg/l, and 6.5pH

-Finished water production averages 2.0 million gallons per day (MGD) summer usage and 1.2MGD winter usage, with a 3.2MGD capacity and typically enters the distribution system at less than 0.050NTU, 0ptcu, <2.7mg/lTOC, 7.08 pH, 1.10 mg/l free chlorine, a hardness of 7-20 mg/l (very soft), and manganese of less than .015 mg/l.
+Finished water production averages 2.0 million gallons per day (MGD) summer usage and 1.2MGD winter usage, with a 3.2MGD capacity and typically enters the distribution system at less than 0.050NTU, 0tcu, <2.7mg/lTOC, 7.08 pH, 1.10 mg/l free chlorine, a hardness of 7-20 mg/l (very soft), and manganese of less than .015 mg/l.

-The city also has a Gravel Packed Well located on Rocky Hill Rd for emergency use.
+The City also has a Gravel Packed Well located on Rocky Hill Rd for emergency use.
 This well has a permitted capacity for up to 315 gallons per minute.
-The City is currently valve isolated from the well however, we do continue regular required testing and maintenance to maintain it as an active source for the City.
+The City is currently valve isolated from the well however, we do continue regular required testing and maintenance to maintain it as an active source for the City should it be needed in an emergency.